spotinst/help/src/docs/cost-intelligence/release-notes/README.md

 * **COI-0002**: April 24th, 2024: You can now generate derived values within the Cost Intelligence dashboards.
 Derived values allow you to perform calculations and create new columns based on existing data.
 [Learn more](cost-intelligence/tutorials/dashboard/derived-values)

-* **COI-0001**: April 22nd, 2024: You can now view how savings are calculated for each cloud provider.
+* **COI-0001**: April 22nd, 2024: You can now view how fees are calculated for usage of Billing Engine and Cost Intelligence.
 [Learn more](connect-your-cloud-provider/dashboard?id=eco-service-savings-definition)

 </details><br>